Saifullah513/olympic-data-analysis/README.md

  # Olympic Data Analysis

- Created a web Application for the analysis of olypic history using Streamlit and Python.
+ Created a web Application for the analysis of olympic history using Streamlit, Seaborn, Polotly and Python.

 ## LIVE SITE